Advanced 📚

 Files

-The Alice app lets you upload images (PNG, GIF, JPEG) and files (TXT, MD, CSV, and PDF) that are no bigger than 10MB and contain no more than 75,000 words.
+The Alice app lets you upload images (PNG, GIF, JPEG) and files (TXT, MD, CSV, and PDF) that are no bigger than 10MB and contain no more than 500,000 characters.
 Be cautious, though, because if you want to work with bigger files but your active model has low input token limits, the request will fail.

 Uploaded files and images are represented as below, so it's either an icon of the file type or preview of the image.